Hay Amores y Amores

-Hay Amores Y Amores (There Loves And Loves) is the title of a studio album released by Spanish performer Rocío Dúrcal on 25 April 1995 by BMG Ariola, written and produced by Argentinean songwriter Roberto Livi.
+Hay Amores y Amores (English: There Are Many Loves) a studio album released by Spanish performer Rocío Dúrcal on April 25, 1995 by BMG Ariola and written and produced by Argentinean songwriter Roberto Livi.
 This album peaked at number-five on the Billboard Latin Pop Albums and number-twenty on Top Latin Albums.
 It was nominated for a Grammy Award in 1996 for Best Latin Pop Album.

 Six singles were released from Hay Amores y Amores, all of which attained commercial success in the United States, the album's lead single "Vestida De Blanco" peaked at number 3 on the Billboard Hot Latin Tracks and number 5 on Latin Pop Airplay.
 Follow up singles "Cómo Han Pasado Los Años" and "Que De Mí" peaked within the top twenty of the chart.